ezsystems/ezplatform-admin-ui/README.md

-# ezplatform-v2-bundle
+# platform-admin-ui
-(Prototype) eZ Platform v2 Bundle
+ +Repository dedicated to the Platform Admin UI Bundle